xmchen0/web-scraping-job-postings/README.md

 ### --- IDEA ---

-<i>Following the solved activity 20-Scraping-With-Mongoose posted in GitLab, I revisted the work example to gain an understanding of the file structure and functionality.
+Following the solved activity 20-Scraping-With-Mongoose posted in GitLab, I revisted the work example to gain an understanding of the file structure and functionality.
 I setup my file directory in a similar fashion to the solved working activity to minimise confusion and follow the best practice.
 I chose Linkedin Jobs because I think it would be interesting and practical and useful to further develop in the future when I will be job-hunting.

 ### --- TECHNOLOGIES ---